 Boorman, Howard L, Richard C. Howard, and Joseph K.H.
 Cheng, eds.
 Biographical Dictionary of Modern China.
 Vol. 3.
 New York: Columbia University Press, 1970.
-Click to view Ho Mang Hang’s translation of Wang Jingwei’s biography, with annotations.
+Click to view Ho Mang Hang’s translation of Wang Jingwei’s biography.

 Boorman, Howard L, Richard C. Howard, and Joseph K.H.
 Cheng, eds.
 Biographical Dictionary of Modern China.
 Vol. 3.
 New York: Columbia University Press, 1970.
-Click to view Ho Mang Hang’s translation of Chen Bijun’s biography, with annotations.
+Click to view Ho Mang Hang’s translation of Chen Bijun’s biography.

 The following are handcopies by Ho Mang Hang, which he intended for easier reading:

 〈汪精衛供詞〉Wang Jingwei gongci (Wang Jingwei’s Testimonies)

 〈最後之心情〉Zuihou zhi xinqing (How I Feel in My Last Moment, 1943) with annotations:

 Ho Mang Hang has always been generous toward serious writers and scholars by helping them in their study of Wang Jingwei.